Jonathan Edwards College: Design

 The dominant architectural style of JE is Gothic Revival, and the campus consists of two- to four-story buildings surrounding an open courtyard.
 It is the only one of James Gamble Rogers' eight colleges to blend new and pre-existing buildings.
 Less ornate than the adjacent Memorial Quadrangle, JE became the template for Yale's gothic residential projects.

-JE's immediate forerunner is in the York-Library dormitory, a short, L-shaped building completed in 1924 to complement the Memorial Quadrangle and complete the Gothic corridor along Library Street (now Library Walk).
-When the college plan was approved several years later, Rogers reconfigured and expanded the dormitory, renaming its wings as Dickinson Hall and Wheelock Hall after early alumni who were the founding presidents of Princeton and Dartmouth.
-The construction of the dormitories also required the demolition of Kent Chemical Laboratory, replaced with Kent Hall, and the addition of a dining hall and Head's house that fully enclosed the quadrangle.
+Some of JE's residential buildings are older than the college itself.
+The York-Library dormitory, completed in 1924, is a short, L-shaped building meant to complete the Gothic corridor along Library Street (now Library Walk).
+When Yale announced its college plan in 1928, Rogers reconfigured and expanded the York-Library dormitory, renaming its wings as Dickinson Hall and Wheelock Hall after early alumni who were the founding presidents of Princeton and Dartmouth.

+Constructing the rest of JE required the demolition of Kent Chemical Laboratory, replaced with Kent Hall on High Street.
+A dining hall and Head's house were also added, creating the enclosed courtyard that Rogers wanted for each college under his "quadrangle plan."

-JE's final building, Weir Hall, was incorporated into the college several decades into the college's tenure.
-Its construction began in 1911 when George Douglas Miller decided to build a dormitory for Skull and Bones.
-Though Miller salvaged the castellated towers of Alumni Hall, a campus building originally constructed in 1851, the new dormitory was never completed and was purchased by the university in 1912.
-It served as home to Yale's Department of Architecture from 1924 until 1965, when it was converted to a residential and library building for JE.
+JE's last addition, added in 1965, is also the college's oldest building.
+The construction of Weir Hall began in 1911 when George Douglas Miller decided to build a dormitory for Skull and Bones, an independent "senior society" for Yale students.
+Miller salvaged the castellated from Alumni Hall, a building on Old Campus originally constructed in 1851.
+The new Skull and Bones dormitory was never completed and was purchased by the university in 1912.
+Weir Hall hosted Yale's Department of Architecture from 1924 until 1965.
+When the school was given a new building, Weir was converted to a dormitory and library building for JE.